yinazee/yinazee.github.io/_posts/2018-03-28-cli_app_-_the_moment_of_truth.markdown

 Or

-Scrape data so each name, yesterday, today and tomorrow have *their* own array of: aries, gemini, taurus, etc?
+**B. Scrape data so each name, yesterday, today and tomorrow have *their* own array of: aries, gemini, taurus, etc?**

 ```
 name = [aries, gemini, taurus, cancer...]
-yesterday = [aries, gemini, taurus, cancer...]
+yesterday = [aries_yesterday, gemini_yesterday, taurus_yesterday, cancer_yesterday...]
-today = [aries, gemini, taurus, cancer...]
+today = [aries_today, gemini_today, taurus_today, cancer_today...]
-tomorrow = [aries, gemini, taurus, cancer]
+tomorrow = [aries_tomorrow, gemini_tomorrow, taurus_tomorrow, cancer_tomorrow]
 ```

-I couldn't decide which so I was changing my code back and forth and it was a month long ordeal, with errors sprinkled on top of it.
+I couldn't decide which at the beginning, so I was changing my code back and forth and it was a month long ordeal, with other errors sprinkled on top of it.

-So before I tell you which approach I chose, and after a lot of restructuring ...
+And this is what helped clarify how I should scrape/organize my data:

 This is the jist of my CLI walk-through: